aminrj/homelab-terraform-gitops-infra/docs/reference/threat-intel.md

    - Optional: add the Ollama internal hostname if using self-hosted LLMs.

 3. **Import workflows into n8n**
+   - Preferred: run `scripts/threat-intel/import-workflows.sh` after setting `N8N_BASE_URL` + `N8N_API_KEY` (requires `jq` and `curl`).
-   - Each JSON file in `apps/threat-intell/workflows/` can be imported via *n8n → Workflows → Import from File*.
+   - Alternatively, import each JSON file in `apps/threat-intell/workflows/` via *n8n → Workflows → Import from File*.
    - Adjust credential references inside n8n to point at the newly created database/API keys.
 All workflow exports expect credentials named:
      - `threat-intel-db` (Postgres)
      - `openai-threat-intel` (HTTP header auth)
      - `threat-intel-api-gateway` / `threat-intel-exporter` (internal services or HTTP auth placeholders)

 4. **Create Grafana datasource**
-   - Configure a Grafana Postgres datasource `threat-intel-ro` pointing at the shared cluster with a read-only role.
+   - Run `scripts/threat-intel/provision-grafana-datasource.sh` after exporting `GRAFANA_BASE_URL`, `GRAFANA_API_TOKEN`, `PG_HOST`, `PG_DATABASE`, `PG_USER`, and `PG_PASSWORD`.
    - Import `grafana/dashboard-threatintel.json` and place it in the "Threat Intel" folder.

 ## Operations Notes

+- The bootstrap job is annotated with a sync wave and `ttlSecondsAfterFinished`; delete it once satisfied or re-run by deleting the Job resource.
 - The schema cron job runs every six hours; it is idempotent and safe to leave in place.
-- n8n workflows assume internal services for enrichment/export metrics (`threat-intel-enrichment`, `threat-intel-exporter`, `threat-intel-metrics`).
-If these services are not yet deployed, disable or edit the relevant HTTP request nodes to avoid failed executions.
+- `Deployment/threat-intel-automation` provides stub responses plus `/metrics` output for Prometheus scraping.
+Replace it with real services when production integrations are ready.
 - Use `apps/threat-intell/evaluate.py --json metrics.json` to export evaluation results for reports or dashboards.
 - Azure exports are written to `threatintel-data/threat-intel/exports/…`.
 Rotate SAS tokens by reapplying Terraform (`environments/prod`) when needed.

 ## Future Enhancements

-- Replace the placeholder enrichment/export HTTP endpoints with dedicated microservices or n8n webhook workflows.
+- Replace the placeholder automation deployment with dedicated microservices or n8n webhook workflows.
 - Add a read-only service account for Grafana and data science notebooks.
 - Extend evaluation to compute per-provider SLAs and enrichment latency percentiles directly in Prometheus.